Old Point Comfort: 17th and 18th centuries

-19th century
+18th and 19th century

-The lighthouse was captured by the British during the War of 1812, when a Royal Navy fleet sailed into the Chesapeake.
+The Virginia colonies would build another fort at Point Comfort called Fort George in 1728.
+Despite it being made of masonry, Fort George was washed away by The Coastal Hurricane of 1749.
+Without a fort to protect the waterway from warships, the lighthouse was captured by the British during the War of 1812, when a Royal Navy fleet sailed into the Chesapeake.
 After their futile attempt to seize the town of Norfolk, the British landed at Old Point Comfort and used the lighthouse tower as an observation post.
 From there they invaded and captured Hampton on June 25, 1813.
-Afterwards, they routed an American force at Bladensburg before marching on to capture and burn Washington, D.C. in retaliation for the American destruction of Port Dover.
+Afterwards, they routed an American force at Bladensburg before marching on to capture and burn Washington, D.C. in retaliation for the American destruction of York.

 Construction on Fort Monroe began in 1819 and it was first garrisoned in 1823, though construction continued for nearly 25 years afterwards.
 Initially named Fortress Monroe, it was officially renamed as a fort in 1832, though it has often been called by the original name ever since.
 During the Marquis de LaFayette's famous trip to the United States in 1824-1825, the Marquis admired the Old Point Comfort stronghold which had been designed by French born engineer Simon Bernard.

 In the 19th and first half of the 20th centuries Old Point Comfort served as the terminus and connection point for passenger and express freight ships connecting cities of Chesapeake Bay by both water and rail routes with Boston, New York and along the southeastern coast.
 A steamship service example was the Baltimore Steamship Packet Company's Old Bay Line.
 Old Point Comfort was a stop on a Norfolk-Old Point Comfort-Baltimore circuit.